 - University emergency contact in the U.S., including name, email, and phone (see responsibilities)

-- EFS number and name of finance contact (if your unit has agreed to pay for your insurance coverage) — In very limited situations, students may opt out of the mandatory insurance coverage.
-Review guidelines to ensure you are eligible to opt out.
+- EFS number and name of finance contact (if your unit has agreed to pay for your insurance coverage)

 2. Submit your travel registry